bentoml/BentoML/guides/deployment/deploy-with-sagemaker/README.md

 ![ScreenShot](./deploying-sagemaker.png)

-After you invoke the command, BentoML will first generated a snapshot of this model archive in your local file system with additional files for AWS SageMaker.
+After you invoke the command, BentoML will first generated a snapshot of this model archive in your local file system with files for AWS SageMaker.

 After you invoke deploy command, BentoML will perform few operations for SageMaker deployment.